 At Brambles Primary Academy, Trustees and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow The Multi Agency Children's Hub arrangements and inform The Multi Agency Children's Hub or police of their concern.
+In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tees Safeguarding Children Partnership and inform Children's Services or police of their concern.